22101986/ToDoList/README.md

 # ToDoList

 A simple and interactive To-Do List application built with **React.js**.
-This project allows users to manage their daily tasks efficiently by adding, updating, and deleting tasks based on their progress.
+This project allows users to manage their daily tasks efficiently by adding, updating, deleting, and filtering tasks based on their progress.

 ## ✨ Features